kui-shell/KuiClientTemplate/README.md

-# AnimalApp: A Demo Client for the Kui Graphical CLU Framework
+# AnimalApp: A Demo Client for the Kui Graphical CLI Framework

 This is a demo web application that uses [Kui](https://github.com/kubernetes-sigs/kui) as a framework for